bonny/WordPress-Simple-History/readme.txt

 - For backwards compatibility `SimpleHistoryLogQuery`, `SimpleLoggerLogLevels`, `SimpleLoggerLogInitiators`, `SimpleLogger` will continue to exist for a couple of more versions.

 **Removed**
+x
 - Function `simple_history_add` has been removed.
-See https://docs.simple-history.com/logging for other ways to add messages to the history log.
+See [docs.simple-history.com/logging](https://docs.simple-history.com/logging) for other ways to add messages to the history log.
 - Unused function `sh_ucwords()` has been removed.
 - Removed filters `simple_history/loggers_files`, `simple_history/logger/load_logger`, `'simple_history/dropins_files'`.
 - Unused class `SimpleLoggerLogTypes` removed.